Jirawat Sutivanichsak

-Jirawat Sutivanichsak (จิรวรรตน์ สุทธิวณิชศักดิ์; born 30 October 2000), nicknamed Dew (ดิว), is a Thai actor and model.
+Jirawat Sutivanichsak (จิรวรรตน์ สุทธิวณิชศักดิ์; born 30 October 2000), nicknamed Dew (ดิว), is a Thai actor.
 He rose to prominence with his acting debut in F4 Thailand: Boys Over Flowers (2021), which garnered him widespread recognition both domestically and internationally.

 Early life

 Jirawat was born in Bangkok, Thailand.
 His birth name is Kongkidakorn, but he changed it to Jirawat when he was in elementary school.
 He is an artist under GMMTV.
 He studied at Saint Gabriel's College in high school and is now studying Interactive Design and Multimedia at Srinakharinwirot University.
 Prior to acting, he entered the entertainment industry as a model.

 Career and breakthrough

 In 2021, Dew made his acting debut as "Ren Renrawin Aira" (Rui Hanazawa) in the series F4 Thailand: Boys Over Flowers, a Thai adaptation of the Japanese manga Hana Yori Dango by Yoko Kamio.
 On 16 September 2020, GMMTV officially revealed the cast.
 The series was an international success and was ranked 1st in "Top Thai Romance Series" to watch online.
 His role in the series received warm reception and gave him worldwide popularity.

 In 2022, Dew had successful stint during musical concerts "Shooting Star", across South-East Asian countries, along with his F4 Thailand casts.
-In September 2022, he played as "Fong" in romance anthology Zero in the Moonlight', a short series 'Magic of Zero' alongside Tontawan Tantivejakul (Tu) who played as his love interest.
+In September 2022, he played as "Fong" in romance anthology Zero in the Moonlight', a short series Magic of Zero alongside Tontawan Tantivejakul (Tu) who played as his love interest.